UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 * CoinGecko - Their product token must be listed here
 * DeFi Pulse - If they are listed on DeFi Pulse, they quality as a DAO

 There is one type that this misses: new projects with illiquid tokens.
 We wouldn’t want to exclude this valuable integration type from inclusion in the KPI Options.
 This is a category that we will leave to UMA tokenholders to evaluate.
 As a guiding principle, a qualifying DAO is part of a good faith project; a disqualifying DAO would be one with no genuine attempt at a company or organization.
+Any ambiguities around the question of, "is it a DAO?" will be discussed in the #voting channel on the UMA Discord.
+It is especially important to the design of this UMIP that UMA tokenholders participate in these discussions to establish borad consensus on questions that don't have black and white answers.

+**Bonus Integrations**
+As seen below in the ancillary data section, this UMIP allows for the deployer of the contract to include bonus parameters for integrations above a set TVL threshold, denominated in $USD.
+If a deployer elects to include a bonus option, they should specify the minimum value required to qualify, the max number of integrations that can qualify for a bonus, and the multiplier to be applied to these integrations.
+To be consistent throught this UMIP, an integration will qualify for a bonus if it reaches the TVL threshold at any point in the life of the kpi option.
+If an integration qualifies for the specified bonus, it will be indicated on the "green light" list with a 🐋.

+It is assumed that the collateral token in most cases will not be USD.
+Rather than requiring contract deployers to supply a price feed for determining the collateral token value in USD, this should be a component of discussion in the evaluation process that occurrs in the #voting channel in UMA Discord.
+As a reminder, anyone can propose that something be included on the "green light" list.
+If someone believes that an integration has qualified for a bonus, they should provide a detailed explanation of their proposal to be discussed in the #voting channel in the UMA Discord.

 **Additional Notes:**